BOUGIE APOCALYPSE

 The Walkers were out there.

-And for the first time since it all started, you weren’t completely alone.
+And for the first time since it all started, we weren’t completely alone.

 But trust?
 That was going to take a lot more than one shared pot of beans.